hkvision/ipex-llm/python/friesian/DEVCATALOG_toolkit.md

 ---

-## Get Started

-### Download the Workflow Repository
+## Download the Toolkit Repository

-Create a working directory for the workflow and clone the [Main Repository](https://github.com/intel-analytics/BigDL) repository into your working directory.
+Create a working directory for the workflow of the toolkit and clone the [Main Repository](https://github.com/intel-analytics/BigDL) repository into your working directory.